 We continue to serve, and we need your support!
 For ways you can help visit our Opportunities page.

-- Nearly 2 million pounds of food was collected and distributed to our clients and a network of over 40 local agencies
+- Over 2 million pounds of food and other resources were collected and distributed to our clients and a network of over 40 local agencies

 - Nearly 3,000 kids benefited from our seasonal collections, school supply drive and holiday wish list program